-"Class M-2 Certificates Net WAC" means with respect to any Distribution Date, a per annum rate not less than zero, equal to a fraction, the numerator of which is (x) the excess, if any, of (a) the product of the Net WAC and the aggregate Unpaid Principal Balance of the Mortgage Loans as of the first day of the related Collection Period, over (b) the sum of (i) the product of the Class Coupon of the Class AF Certificates for such Distribution Date and the Class Principal Amount of the Class AF Certificates immediately prior to such Distribution Date and the Class Principal Amount of the Class M-1 Certificates immediately prior to such Distribution Date, and the denominator of which is (y) the Class Principal Amount of the Class M-2 Certificates immediately prior to such Distribution Date.
+"Class M-2 Certificates Net WAC" means with respect to any Distribution Date, a per annum rate not less than zero, equal to a fraction, the numerator of which is (x) the excess, if any, of (a) the product of the Net WAC and the aggregate Unpaid Principal Balance of the Mortgage Loans as of the first day of the related Collection Period, over (b) the sum of (i) the product of the Class Coupon of the Class AF Certificates for such Distribution Date and the Class Principal Amount of the Class AF Certificates immediately prior to such Distribution Date, and (ii) the product of the Class M-1 Certificates for such Distribution Date and the Class Principal Amount of the Class M-1 Certificates immediately prior to such Distribution of which is (y) the Class Principal Amount of the Class M-2 Certificates immediately prior to such Distribution Date.

-"Class M-3 Certificates Net WAC" means with respect to any Distribution Date, a per annum rate not less than zero, equal to a fraction, the numerator of which is (x) the excess, if any, of (a) the product of the Net WAC and the aggregate Unpaid Principal Balance of the Mortgage Loans as of the first day of the related Collection Period, over (b) the sum of (i) the product of the Class Coupon of the Class AF Certificates for such Distribution Date and the Class Principal Amount of the Class AF Certificates immediately prior to such Distribution Date and the Class Principal Amount of the Class M-1 Certificates immediately prior to such Distribution Date, and (iii) the product of the Class Coupon of the Class M-2 Certificates for such Distribution Date and the Class Principal Amount of the Class M-2 Certificates immediately prior to such Distribution Date, and the denominator of which is (y) the Class Principal Amount of the Class M-3 Certificates immediately prior to such Distribution Date.
+"Class M-3 Certificates Net WAC" means with respect to any Distribution Date, a per annum rate not less than zero, equal to a fraction, the numerator of which is (x) the excess, if any, of (a) the product of the Net WAC and the aggregate Unpaid Principal Balance of the Mortgage Loans as of the first day of the related Collection Period, over (b) the sum of (i) the product of the Class Coupon of the Class AF Certificates for such Distribution Date and the Class Principal Amount of the Class AF Certificates immediately prior to such Distribution Date, (ii) the product of the Class M-1 Certificates for such Distribution Date and the Class Principal Amount of the Class M-1 Certificates for such Distribution Date, and (iii) the product of the Class Coupon of the Class M-2 Certificates for such Distribution Date, and (iii) the product of the Class M-2 Certificates for such Distribution Date, and the Class Principal Amount of the Class M-3 Certificates immediately prior to such Distribution Date.

 "Class MI Fair Market Value Price" means an amount equal to the product of: (a) the sum of the Unpaid Principal Balance of (i) each Mortgage Loan that has mortgage insurance and is in bankruptcy or foreclosure or delinquent by 90 days or more, and has a loan-to-value ratio greater than 75% and (ii) each REO property for which the related Mortgage Loan had mortgage insurance and at the time of foreclosure had a loan-to-value ratio greater than 75%; (b) the Mortgage Insurance Coverage Percentage (weighted by the related Unpaid Principal Balance of such Mortgage Loans); and (c) 70%.
 For the purposes of calculating the Class MI Fair Market Value Price, the loan-to-value ratio will be determined using BPOs obtained from the Servicer within six (6) months prior to the Distribution Date on which the Optional Redemption Right or Clean-up Call is exercised; and all applicable Unpaid Principal Balances will be as of the Distribution Date on which the Class MI Fair Market Value Price is paid.
 "Clean-up Call" means such time that the Majority Representative or, if applicable, the holder of more than 50% of the Class B Certificates or the Servicer may elect to purchase, at the Clean-up Call Purchase Price, all of the Mortgage Loans and other assets in the Trust, thereby causing an early termination of the Trust, as set forth in the Pooling and Servicing Agreement.